 Talent cutting a sample.

 Talent putting the sample in the tube.
+Take 1, CU weigh scale

 Talent storing sample tubes in a freezer.

 Mix 1 milligram of each lyophilized sublayer with 400 microliters of 50 millimolar Tris at pH 7 and 500 millimolar sodium chloride [1].
 Use a mixer-mill twice for 5 minutes at 30 Hertz to disintegrate the structures into microparticles and facilitate protein solubilization [2].
 Collect 400 microliters of the samples into two clean microtubes [3].